scuzzydude/asimov/asimov.md

 When he got back to the hotel, Hakeem quickly went to his room, gathered his things, and headed straight for the airport and took the red eye back to Houston.
 He called Houston Rockets assistant coach Rudy Tomjanovich, who, like Hakeem, wasn't originally from Texas, but had taken the mandatory Texas History for adults refresher course with the rest of the team in 1971 when the Rockets moved from San Diego to Houston.
 They went back to Rudy's house and consulted the Young Discoverers handout he'd kept from his class.
 Rudy knew what they had to do.
 They immediately drove to Rudy's office at The Summit and made photocopies of all pages of the notebook.
 They then hid the notebook in a secret chamber in the basement of The Summit.

 Rudy consulted businessman Tilman Fertitta and together they took the copies to Austin, where the three of them met with Governor White.
 Governor White made a few calls, and the next day, Vice President George H.W.
 Bush arrived with his eldest son, where they discussed options.
 A secret emergency session of the Texas Legislature was held, and a writ of vengeance was levied against Canada for theft of historical treasure.
-Much of the legislature urged immediately retaliation, but in a rousing speech, Bush the younger urged caution.
+Much of the legislature urged immediate retaliation, but in a rousing speech, Bush the younger urged caution.

 "We can use this to our advantage," Bush said.